Why The AJ Project?

 While in surgery, a post was made on Facebook for prayers.
 Within 20 minutes of the post the waiting room of the ICU began filling up.
 AJ's "tribe" of friends began showing up that night and never left AJ or his family.
 24/7 there was someone by his side.
 His friends, his co workers, people he met once briefly and people that never met him at all.
-Hundreds of people showed up and held vigil by AJ's bedside until the day he became an organ donor.
+Hundreds of people showed up and held vigil by AJ's bedside.
+The family was approached about considering organ donation and the family agreed.
+5 lives where changed that day and AJ's story continues to be told today.

 AJ was the oldest of 4, a father to be, professional dancer, actor and stage performer and only 26 years old when he passed away in 2013.